natepisarski/modmaster/README.md

 THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# TODO
-* Make registers WAY easier to use, and less fragile.
-* Add better logging measures
-* Modify Cookbook to get the cluttery functions out of the code
-* Make more platform-independant